-My name is Lynn Barnes.
+1 My name is Lynn Barnes.
 My business address is 1304 Lafayette Street, Morse, Utopia.
-I have been Sheriff of Morse County for fourteen years.
-Prior to that, I worked as a special agent for the Utopia State Bureau of Investigation for fourteen years, specializing in crime scene analysis, then as an investigator with the Morse County Sheriff's Office for two years.

-At 11:53 p.m. on January 5, 2023, I received a call concerning a homicide at the Pinnacle Paper Company.
+I 2 have been Sheriff of Morse County for fourteen years.
+Prior to that, I worked as a special agent for 3 the Utopia State Bureau of Investigation for fourteen years, specializing in crime scene analysis, 4 then as an investigator with the Morse County Sheriff's Office for two years.
+5 At 11:53 p.m. on January 5, 2023, I received a call concerning a homicide at the Pinnacle 6 Paper Company.
 I arrived on the scene at 12:12 a.m., together with two deputies.
-Security guards from Pinnacle Paper Company were positioned around the building when I arrived.
-I met there with Pat Winter (P. Winter), security supervisor for the plant.
-I observed the victim, Richard Fanning, at the front entrance of the building.
+Security guards 7 from Pinnacle Paper Company were positioned around the building when I arrived.
+I met there 8 with Pat Winter (P. Winter), security supervisor for the plant.
+I observed the victim, Richard 9 Fanning, at the front entrance of the building.
 He was lying on his side, in a pool of blood.
-The back of his skull was crushed in.
+The 10 back of his skull was crushed in.
 He was obviously deceased by the time I arrived.

-P. Winter pointed out some spray-painted graffiti on one of the windows which spelled out the word "PIG."
+11 P. Winter pointed out some spray-painted graffiti on one of the windows which spelled out 12 the word "PIG."
 I observed what appeared to be fresh shoe prints in the dirt there.
-P. Winter had informed me that they had walked around the body and the surrounding area so I compared Pat's shoes to those at the scene.
-I noticed shoe prints leading to the painted window and then back towards a wooded area beyond the parking lot, headed in the direction of the southern boundary of the plant property.
-Winter advised that there was a logging road that ran along the southern boundary.
+P. Winter had 13 informed me that they had walked around the body and the surrounding area so I compared Pat's 14 shoes to those at the scene.
+I noticed shoe prints leading to the painted window and then back 15 towards a wooded area beyond the parking lot, headed in the direction of the southern boundary 16 of the plant property.
+Winter advised that there was a logging road that ran along the southern 17 boundary.
 The logging road is a popular place to park for high school couples.

-We continued in that direction, towards the logging road.
-Along the way, P. Winter pointed out a spray-paint can, with a red cap on the top, which was on the ground.
-I carefully retrieved it and placed it in a plastic evidence bag.
-When we got to the logging road, we saw what looked like the same shoe prints we had followed into the woods.
+18 We followed the shoe prints until they disappeared a short distance into the wooded area.
+19 We continued in that direction, towards the logging road.
+Along the way, P. Winter pointed out a 20 spray-paint can, with a red cap on the top, which was on the ground.
+I carefully retrieved it and 21 placed it in a plastic evidence bag.
+When we got to the logging road, we saw what looked like the 22 same shoe prints we had followed into the woods.
 The prints stopped right in front of what appeared to be fresh tire tracks.
 I took a photograph of a clearly identified shoe print and then I made a plaster cast of the tire tracks.
 I also took photographs of the shoe prints found around the painted window of the administration building.
 These particular shoe prints were less discernible.